cilium/cilium/Documentation/community/roadmap.rst

 Cilium Service Mesh
 ~~~~~~~~~~~~~~~~~~~

-Our eBPF-accelerated Service Mesh is the main focus for
-major enhancement, and it's a natural evolution of Cilium's networking
-capabilities.
-We released a beta at the end of 2021 and had very valuable
-feedback from our user community.
-The next steps we'd like to take for Cilium
+As Cilium Service Mesh gets wider adoption, the next steps we'd like to take in
-Service Mesh (in no particular order) are:
+this area (in no particular order) are:

 * Graduating Prometheus metrics and OpenTelemetry collector to stable
-* Using Kubernetes as service mesh control plane

-  * Simple to use sidecar-free service mesh configured using Kubernetes Services
-    and Ingress with support for additional annotations

-* Graduating EnvoyConfig CRD to stable
 * Extended sample Grafana dashboards for L7 visibility
 * SMI integration
-* SPIFFE integration
-* Gateway API Integration
-* Next-generation mutual authentication datapath framework

-  * Support for integrated runtime identity
-  * SSL-based mutual authentication
-  * Support for any network protocol

 * Performance benchmarking

 .. _rm-clustermesh:

-ClusterMesh
+Cilium Mesh
 ~~~~~~~~~~~

-Core :ref:`ClusterMesh<clustermesh>` is stable and widely adopted.
+Cilium Mesh incorporates the ability to connect any application workload to any other, whether they are distributed within the same or different Kubernetes clusters, or in external services or VMs in public or private clouds.
+This builds on the core :ref:`ClusterMesh<clustermesh>` capability that is stable and widely adopted.
 Future extensions include:

-* Service affinity
 * Cluster health checks
 * :ref:`External Workloads<external_workloads>` graduating to stable

 .. _rm-advanced-networking: